mignon-p/inty-midi/README.md

 IntyBASIC has some support for drums, and `inty-midi` will convert any note on [Channel 10][6] into an `M1` drum note.
 (This has only been minimally tested.)
-Notes on any other MIDI channel are played on the IntyBASIC default instrument (piano).
+Notes on any other MIDI channel are played on one of the four IntyBASIC instruments: piano, clarinet, flute, or bass.
+(See "Program Change", below.)

 `inty-midi` reads the time signature from the MIDI file, and automatically places a blank line in the output between each measure,